 What should a manager focus on to turn around a badly performing team with low morale?

-There are two realistic choices; one is to initially focus on the morale of the team: make them feel better about themselves, grow their sense to being in a team and tell them they can achieve great things.
+There are two realistic choices; one is to initially focus on the morale of the team: make them feel better about themselves, grow their sense to be in a team and tell them they can achieve great things.

 The second option is to first set the direction, goals and performance standards expected of every team member, relentlessly drive performance, remove waste, inefficiencies and disaffected team members and reward those whose performance improves.